datalakehouse/docs/docs/tools/cli/service.rst

   * - ``--service-type``
     - The type of service; the :ref:`service types command <avn-cli-service-type>` has the available values
   * - ``--plan``
-    - DLH subscription plan name; check :ref:`avn-cloud-list` for more information
+    - datalakehouse subscription plan name; check :ref:`avn-cloud-list` for more information
   * - ``--cloud``
     - The cloud region name; check :ref:`avn-cloud-list` for more information
   * - ``--no-fail-if-exists``